 - macOS 10.10+

 A transition from one scene to another in a storyboard is called a segue.
-This same term, and the same Cocoa APIs, are used to express a containment relationship between two scenes.
-Indeed, in macOS, containment (rather than transition) is the more common notion for storyboards.
+This same term, and the same Cocoa APIs, express a containment relationship between two scenes.
+In macOS, containment (rather than transition) is the more common notion for storyboards.
 For descriptions of the related APIs, refer to